vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 ### Auto screen on

-With the API GET call `http://192.168.1.x:2323/?cmd=screenOn&password=<password>` it is possible to turn the screen on.
+Using the API GET call `http://192.168.1.x:2323/?cmd=screenOn&password=<password>` you can turn the screen on.

 ### Auto screen off

-With the API GET call `http://192.168.1.x:2323/?cmd=screenOff&password=<password>` it is possible to turn the screen off.
+Using the API GET call `http://192.168.1.x:2323/?cmd=screenOff&password=<password>` you can turn the screen off.

 ### Only charge tablet battery when needed

 I have a smart plug connected to my tablet.
-To avoid damaging the battery I only charge it when needed.
+To avoid damaging the battery, I only charge it when needed.
-If the battery level becomes lower than 15%, it will charge it until it's at least 80% and then turn the power off again.
+If the battery level drops below 15%, I charge it until it reaches at least 80%, and then turn the power off again.
-Now it's always charged with enough power, but not all day long charging.
+That way, it always has enough charge without charging all day.

-Fully Kiosk can push tablet and other Kiosk state data to the MQTT topic `fully/deviceInfo/<hash>` one of those properties is `batteryLevel`, based on this value I trigger an automation to control the smart socket to charge the tablet.
+Fully Kiosk can push tablet and other kiosk state data to the MQTT topic `fully/deviceInfo/<hash>`.
+One of those properties is `batteryLevel`; based on this value, I trigger an automation to control the smart socket to charge the tablet.

 ---
 ## Create a tablet dashboard